Launch your Career

 Avoid Credit Card Debt

-Americans frequently carry a balance on their credit cards, and these balances tend to be in the tens of thousands of dollars.
+Americans frequently carry a balance on their credit cards, which tend to be tens of thousands of dollars.
 This negatively affects credit scores and makes it challenging for those people to get low interest rates on mortgages and car loans.
 Don’t overdo it with credit cards.
 If you already have credit card debt, it might be time to contact debtconsolidationusa.com to see if consolidating your existing debt makes sense.

 We earn a commission if you click this link and make a purchase at no additional cost to you.